 Mobile Banking: Disruptive Technologies & The Outlook For Banks

-This article will look at how customer behavior is changing with the rise of mobile banking; mobile banking trends and usage in the US and Canada; barriers to adoption; how banks and FinTech are working together to offer a better customer experience; and strategies banks can use to benefit rather than suffer from new technological developments in the mobile space.
+This article will look at how customer behaviour is changing with the rise of mobile banking; mobile banking usage in Canada; barriers to adoption; challenges for banks; and strategies banks can use to benefit from new technological developments in the mobile space.

 The Rise of Mobile Banking: Consumer Usage & Attitudes

-- 26% of Canadians say that their use of mobile banking is increasing
+- 26% of Canadians say their use of mobile banking is increasing.

-- 90% – banking at a time that is convenient
+- 90% of Canadians value banking at a convenient time.

 Barriers to User Adoption

-Though consumers are interested in greater mobile banking functionality, as it stands, the greatest barrier to user adoption of mobile banking is security.
-In the US in particular, consumers are concerned about how secure mobile banking is.
-Many are wary of how safe their money and personal information is when banking on their smartphones.
+The disconnect between Canadian mobile time spend and mobile-only bankers could be a result of several factors.
+Though consumers are interested in greater mobile banking functionality, one of the greatest barriers to adoption is security.
+Many users are wary of how safe their money and personal information is when banking on their smartphones.

 Challenges for Banks

-While the rise of mobile banking and FinTech services and products present a wealth of opportunity, banks still face a myriad of challenges.
-While there is an understanding that innovation is critical, these impediments are still big barriers to progress:
+While the rise of mobile banking and FinTech services present a wealth of opportunity, banks still face a myriad of challenges.
+There is an understanding that the urgency for innovation is acute, however, these impediments are still considerable barriers to change:

-- Bureaucracy and organizational structures: startups enjoy a level of flexibility that large banks don’t
+- Bureaucracy and organizational structures: startups enjoy a level of flexibility that large financial institutions do not

 - Long development cycles: many banks are still in the process of changing processes to embrace a more agile, lean development philosophy